ConfederacyOfGaia/Gaia/zephyrlands.md

 Despite the heavy reliance on inter-village trade, most gaians haven't traveled more than a few days away from their home village.
 They are often very interested in news from the outside world, and will listen to stories from anyone willing to share them.
 They especially like when elves visit, because they always bring news and stories from distant villages.

-Gaian homes tend to be short, squat, and wide, with low ceilings and wraparound porches, and gently-slanted roofs.
+Zephyran homes tend to be short, squat, and wide, with low ceilings and wraparound porches, and gently-slanted roofs.
 Building materials depend on the resources in the area, but wood is the most common.
 Every house has a fireplace in it, as the focal point of the household life.
 Beds tend to be wide and low, sometimes sitting directly on the floor or ground, and it's not uncommon for children to sleep bunched together.
-Gaian farms and ranches are often collections of buildings, connected by shared roofs.
+Zephyran farms and ranches are often collections of buildings, connected by shared roofs.

 ## Demographics

-The towns and villages of Gaia are peopled by humans and gnomes.
+The towns and villages of the Zephyrlands are peopled by humans and gnomes.
 The gnomes were driven from their traditional home in the eastern mountains during the Great Devastation, and have fully integrated into the human villages.
 Elves from the north travel freely throughout the confederacy, though they seldom settle in the villages and towns.

-Most gaians tend towards Neutral, Chaotic, and Good alignments; Lawful and Evil alignments are very rare.
+Most Zephyrans tend towards Neutral, Chaotic, and Good alignments; Lawful and Evil alignments are very rare.

 > Based on [this reddit thread](https://www.reddit.com/r/dndnext/comments/6bab39/how_many_heroes_are_there_bottom_up_worldbuilding/), integrate the demographics numbers from http://www222.pair.com/sjohn/blueroom/demog.htm, especially the parts about population densities, town/village sizes, and so on.
 A calculator built using this data is [here](http://qzil.com/kingdom/).